How To Pay Off Your Mortgage: I Have Paid Off A Mortgage Early Several Times

 Automate Your Payments (Make It Foolproof)

 This is one of the simplest ways to stick to a mortgage payoff plan without having to constantly think about it.
-Once the system is in place, you’re making progress without any extra effort.
+If your goal is how to pay off mortgage early, automation makes it almost effortless, you’ll make progress without even realizing it.

 Stay Motivated: Track Progress & Celebrate Wins